-A: I have assembled the best legal minds of the age to preserve the best of the past, reinforce Christian principles and provide a basis of equity and rationality.
+A: I have assembled the best legal minds of the age to preserve the best of the past, reinforce Christian principles and provide a basis for equity and rationality.
 We define the relationship of Church and State--the one concerned with human affairs, the latter with divine matters.
-They will each be independent, neither subordinated to the other.
+They will each be independent, neither subordinate to the other.

 EDITOR'S POSTSCRIPT: The Justinian Code became the basis for the legal system of most European countries.
 It has been hailed as perhaps the most outstanding accomplishment in the history of jurisprudence.